ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 }
 ```
 # DataSync Service (External)
-This service enables Pre-Registration to a registration client , request to retrieve all pre-registration ids based on registration client id, appointment date and an user type.
+This service enables Pre-Registration to a registration client, request to retrieve all pre-registration ids based on registration client id, appointment date and an user type.

 * [POST /sync](#post-sync)
 * [POST /sync/consumedPreRegIds](#post-consumedpreRegIds)